alexanderbittner/smart-home-api/endpoints.md

 - Not found: `404 NOT FOUND`
 - Success: `204 NO CONTENT`
 - User does not have enough privileges: `403 FORBIDDEN`

-### Check whether device is a coffee machine

-**Definition**
-`GET /device/<identifier>/coffee`

-**Description**
-Life is boring without having some fun

-**Response**
-The response depends on whether the request was successful:

-- Not found: `404 NOT FOUND`
+- Not logged in: `401 UNAUTHORIZED`
-- Success: `204 NO CONTENT` if device is a coffee machine
-- Success: `418 I'M A TEAPOT` if device is a teapot
-- User does not have enough privileges: `403 FORBIDDEN`

 ## Sensor / actuator endpoints

-The control server uses a comparable pattern to talk to the devices themselves.
-There are three different possible requests the control server might send: `GET` will retrieve the current state, `POST` updates the state (only possible on actuators) and gets the new state back, `POST /subscribe/` with (optional) `frequency:int` (in seconds) as parameter subscribes the control server to events.
-These events will send the current state to the control server either when something triggers (RFID tag presented, Movement detected) or every X seconds, as defined in the parameter.
+The control uses a comparable standard to talk to the device controllers.
+There are three differend possible request types the control server might sent: `GET /` will retrieve the current state array, `GET /<device-id>` will return only the current state of the specivied device, `POST` updates the state (only possible on actuators). `POST /<device-id>/subscribe` including `"frequency":int` and an (array of) empty state tag(s) (e.g. `"temperature"`) will subscribe the central controller to the specified value.
+Here, the frequency will determine how long the interview between sent events will be (in milliseconds).
+If the specified interval is 0, only updated events will be sent.
+These events will send the current state to the control server either when something triggers (RFID tag presented, Movement detected).

 This is being done in order to move as much of the logical processing to the main control server as possible.
 This way, endpoint devices are easily swappable and could go offfline without causing issues with programmed values.
 An exception to this is the alarm module, as this manages its own time and should be available even if power goes offline (using batteries).

-**Definition**
-`DELETE /device/<identifier>`

-**Description**
-Deletes the specified device

-**Response**
-The response depends on whether the request was successful:

-- Not found: `404 NOT FOUND`
-- Success: `204 NO CONTENT`
-- User does not have enough privileges: `403 FORBIDDEN`